nriley/FVSpinDown/README.md

 Scripts to automatically unlock and eject FileVault volumes so external drives spin down when not in use.
-I have them scheduled via `launchd` jobs to run pre- and post- SuperDuper! clones, or on Big Sur where SuperDuper! doesn't work yet, to mount a Time Machine volume for a few hours overnight.
+I have them scheduled via `launchd` jobs to run pre- and post- SuperDuper! clones, or to mount a Time Machine volume for a few hours overnight.

+In current macOS, apfs-disk requires Command Line Tools for Xcode to be installed, or another Python 3 distribution.

 One version is provided for encrypted Core Storage volumes (`fv`) and one version for APFS volumes (`apfs-disk`), which may or may not be